 Your stomach and gut lining are rich in glutamate receptors.
 MSG and other forms of glutamate are absorbed through interaction with these receptors.
 Once in the gut, glutamate is either broken down to act as fuel, or incorporated into other molecules.

 Glutamate is also an essential neurotransmitter in the brain.
-However, dietary glutamate is believed to be unable to cross the blood-brain barrier, suggesting that all brain glutamate is created there.
+However, dietary glutamate is believed to be unable to cross the

 So is it safe for us to consume MSG?

-The United States Food and Drug Administration (FDA) have classified MSG as “generally recognized as safe.”
+The United States Food and Drug Administration (FDA) have

 In 1907, scientist Kikunae Ikeda, a professor at the University of Tokyo in Japan, was the first to extract MSG from seaweed.
-Nowadays, MSG is produced by fermentation of carbohydrates, in a process likened to making yogurt and wine by the FDA.
+Nowadays, MSG is produced by fermentation of carbohydrates, in a process likened to making yogurt and wine by the

 The FDA require food manufacturers to list MSG as a component.
 But ingredients such as hydrolyzed vegetable protein, autolyzed yeast, soy extract, and protein isolate also contain naturally occurring MSG.